Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-The European standard in the food system is highly unsustainable (highly processed and animal-based) and consumers are disconnected from food, its production and impact.
-So there is a call for societal awareness and engagement with the food system by the EU who fosters the farm to fork strategy.
+The European standard in the food system is highly unsustainable (highly processed and animal-based), and consumers are disconnected from food, its production, and impact.
+The EU is promoting greater societal awareness and engagement with the food system, which aligns with its farm-to-fork strategy.
 A shift to low-processed plant-based diets is needed.
-The foodprint approach is oriented at this strategy.
-It is a bottom-up social innovation towards a more sustainable diet.
-Food waste is an inconsiderate and inefficient use of resources (e.g., diets largely based on unsustainable foods) and careless consumption of food, without awareness of its value.
+The foodprint approach is oriented towards this strategy.
+It is a bottom-up social innovation designed to promote a more sustainable diet.
+Food waste is an inconsiderate and inefficient use of resources (e.g., diets based mainly on unsustainable foods) and careless consumption of food, without awareness of its value.

-Food is not rational: Top-down, market based approaches perform poorly (ex: meat-tax).
-Most food information we are exposed to is advertisement.
-People are relegated to the role of consumers, have no say in shaping the food system.
-So finding innovative solutions to empower people to understand, reflect on and shape their Foodprint could be helpful.
+Food is not rational: Top-down, market-based approaches often perform poorly (e.g., meat tax).
+Most of the food information we are exposed to is advertising.
+People are relegated to the role of consumers and have no say in shaping the food system.
+Finding innovative solutions to empower people to understand, reflect on, and shape their Foodprint could be helpful.

 What is the Waste-Challenge?